danzlarkin/spstic/README.md

 ## Requirements

-You must first have [deno](https://deno.land/), [ngrok](https://ngrok.io/) and [certbot](https://certbot.eff.org/) installed on your device.
+You must first have [Deno](https://deno.land/), [Ngrok](https://ngrok.io/) and [Certbot](https://certbot.eff.org/) installed on your device.

 It is also required that you use [Cloudflare](https://cloudflare.com/) as your DNS for your domain.

-You'll need to have a [certbot-dns-cloudflare](https://certbot-dns-cloudflare.readthedocs.io/) installed as a plugin for certbot.
+You'll need to have a [certbot-dns-cloudflare](https://certbot-dns-cloudflare.readthedocs.io/) installed as a plugin for Certbot.

 A wildcard domain (e.g. *.example.io) needs to be added to your Ngrok domains and the corresponding CNAME to your Cloudflare DNS records before usage.